 - Assisting in the preparation and negotiation of AIA contract agreements.

-- Reviewing subcontractor pay requests for accuracy and preparing change applications for construction manager/ owner review.
+- Reviewing subcontractor pay requests for accuracy and preparing change applications for a construction manager/ owner review.

 - Managed and maintained project manager’s schedule, and provided an updated itinerary each day as well as alerted him to cancellations or other unexpected changes throughout the day.